bargassa/NNTutorial/_episodes/Basics.md

 \\$$

 where:
-* $z(i)$ is the true classification: it is 1 for S, and 0 for B; this can be viewed as the \textbf{tag} of the event, ie. the prior knowledge that we provide to the classifier for this latter to know which event is S or B.
+* $z(i)$ is the true classification: it is 1 for S, and 0 for B; this can be viewed as the {\bf tag} of the event, ie. the prior knowledge that we provide to the classifier for this latter to know which event is S or B.

 ## Architecture & weights